 Public beaches include any public bathing area owned/operated and designated by a municipality as a swimming area.
 Beaches are inspected weekly during the summer months from around the end of June through Labour Day.
 During the inspection the water is sampled to make sure the bacteria levels are not too high to swim in.
 Weekly beach inspection information can be found within our Weekly Beach Results section.

 Pools and Spas

 Pools and Spas are inspected once every three months while they are operating.
-Public Pools and Public Spas are regulated in Ontario Public Pool and Public Spa regulations.
+Public pools, public spas are regulated under the Ontario Public Pool Regulation 565/18.
 During the inspection our Public Health Inspectors are looking for safety equipment, proper signage, water chemistry and water clarity.
 The results of our inspections can be found by visiting INSIGHT our inspection disclosure webpage.

 Wading Pools and Splash Pads